 He operated from home in rural South Salem, NY and from W2SZ at RPI, in the 1950s, and as K2EIU/5 in Big Spring and San Antonio, Texas, K2EIU/0 in Kansas City, MO, in the 60's.
 Ken ended up in CA in 1969, assigned by TWA to SFO and was a founding member of the Northern California Contest Club (NCCC) in 1970.
 In the early 70s, he acquired the WA6DKF and W6PAA callsigns, modifying to N6RO in 1976.
 Introduced to big antennas and multi-operator/ multi-transmitter class of contesting at K6EBB, Ken set up a three tower station in San Jose on a small city lot, and endured it's obvious RFI problems for a few years.

 Ken moved to a ten acre farm in

-his 60 years in ham radio: farming - grows wine grapes for Cline Cellars (
+pre-dating his 65 years in ham radio: farming - grows wine grapes for Cline

 Return to the N6RO StartPage